oracle/nosql-dotnet-sdk/Documentation/tutorials/connect-on-prem.md

 source from the
 [GitHub Releases](https://github.com/oracle/nosql-dotnet-sdk/releases) page.

-3. The examples are located under *Oracle.NoSQL.Driver.Samples* directory.
+3. The examples are located under *Oracle.NoSQL.SDK.Samples* directory.
 In this directory you will find the file *kvstore_template.json*.
-It is used as a JSON configuration file to create [NoSQLClient](xref:Oracle.NoSQL.Driver.NoSQLClient) instance.
+It is used as a JSON configuration file to create [NoSQLClient](xref:Oracle.NoSQL.SDK.NoSQLClient) instance.
 Make a copy of this file and fill in appropriate values depending on whether you are connecting to secure or non-secure store.